jcoliver/climate-conflict/README.md

 # Climate Conflict

 Data manipulation for project investigating conflict zones and extreme climate events

+## Summary

+This repository holds code (and some data) to create datasets for analysis on the level of municipality (ADM2) for four countries (El Salvador, Guatemala, Honduras, and Mexico).
+The goal is to ultimately create a tabular dataset with the following columns:

++ country (ADM 0)
++ department (ADM 1)
++ municipality (ADM 2)
++ year
++ month
++ temperature
++ drought
++ precipitation
++ number of floods
++ number conflict events
++ total area of conflict events (on hold)

 ## Data

+Descriptions of original data sets with relevant columns listed.

 + Conflict Site 4-2006.xls: a geocoded conflict zone
   + ID: conflict identifier